yusufaksn/event-driven/README.md

 After Kafka is running, open Kafka UI in your browser.

-Go to the configured Kafka UI address (for example: http://localhost:8080 ).
+Go to the Kafka UI address (e.g., http://localhost:8080 ).

 Navigate to the Topics section.